 The hardware devices themselves are advancing.
 Some can be installed without an electrician.
 Moreover, installations can be done without significant disruption to tenants — no power outages and no loud, disruptive noises.
 Once deployed, the hardware can be integrated with a variety of software solutions that provide a range of capabilities, from simple data dashboards for occupants to analytics-driven solutions that forecast energy and compare to actuals for anomaly detection.
-Most of the data collected is accessible and can be integrated with other facility systems.
+Most of the data collected are accessible and can be integrated with other facility systems.

 Hardware improvements have driven software innovation in the energy management space.
-Given that the opportunity to save on workplace, staffing and facility management costs are greater than energy savings, the hardware innovation in indoor sensing will driven a similar revolution.
+Given that the opportunity to save on workplace, staffing and facility management costs are greater than energy savings, the hardware innovation in indoor sensing will drive a similar revolution.

 — Keenan May, Product @ CoWorkr